Should You Say "No Comment" in a Police Interview?

 As a recognised leading firm, we can offer legal aid services and enhanced private services to fully prepare your case in advance and allow you the best chance at the interview.
 We can see you in and out of office hours privately.

-3. A prepared statement - written statement during or after interview
+- A prepared statement - written statement during or after an interview.

-4. A prepared statement - retained until charged to attend court
+- A prepared statement - retained until charged to attend court.

-The final advice we give to each client varies depending on several factors.
-A skilled Lawyer will also take into account factors such as mental health, disabilities, addiction issues, youth and vulnerability.
-We will consider emotional strength of our client at the time of the interview.
+The final advice we give to each client will depend on several factors.
+Our skilled lawyers will take into account information such as mental health, disabilities, addiction issues, youth and vulnerability.

-We must balance this against the ability of each individual client to handle the questions put to them and the tactics each investigating officer will deploy against the client.
-Some officers may give us limited disclosure on which to take instructions but then ask extensive questions about various matters.
+We will balance this against the ability of each individual client to handle the questions put to them and the tactics each investigating officer will deploy against the client.

 The right to silence is a key feature of the criminal justice system in England and Wales and is generally recognised as being enshrined in the right to a fair trial under Article 6 of the European Convention on Human Rights.